Gonzalez-Itzel/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
-	+ Attend Class on Tuesday and Thursday
+	+ Attend Class on Tuesday
+	+ Attended Class on Thursday
 	+ Total 2 points
 - Week 2
 	+ Attend class on Tuesday
-	+ I met Mike on Thursday and completed the assessment in class together
+	+ I met Mike on Thursday
+	+ I completed an assessment in class
 	+ I helped Mikaeyla explain commands for the 04spellingbee hw
-	+ Total 3 point (Hi)
+	+ Total 4
 - Week 3
 	+ Attended class on Tuesday
 	+ Attended class on Thursday
-	+ Total 2 points
+	+ Total 2
 - Week 4
 	+ Attended Class on Tuesday
-	+ Total 2 points
+	+ Total 1 points
 - Week 5
 	+ Attended Class on Tuesday
-	+ Helped classmates with unit1 practice
+	+ Helped classmates with unit 1 practice
 	+ Attended Class on Thursday
 	+ Total 3 points
 - Week 6